SK-EID/MID/README.md

 ## <span class="numhead-number">2.4\.</span> Verification code

 Verification code is a 4-digit number used in mobile authentication and mobile signing which is cryptographically linked with hash value to be signed.
-Verification code is displayed both in mobile phone and computer application in order to provide for authenticity of the signing request.
+Verification code is displayed both in mobile phone and application in order to provide for authenticity of the signing request.

 During Mobile-ID authentication and signing this is required that e-service provider calculates verification code from the hash what will be signed and displays it to the user.